 (one synonym is Darala complens Swinhoe, 1892) ANTHELINAE, ANTHELIDAE, BOMBYCOIDEA

-The females have paler wings with fainter patterns, a fatter abdomen, and thread-like antennae.
-The females have a wingspan of about 7 cms.
+The females have paler wings with fainter patterns, a fatter abdomen, thread-like antennae, and are larger, with a wingspan of about 7 cms.

 The species is found in: